Guideline for Applying Moly Resin

 BLACK GLOSSY – Black with a glossy sheen that exceeds Black Semi-Gloss.
 Depending on metal preparation technique, the coating can be applied to look extremely glossy and shiny and match some high gloss application needs.

-GRAYISH-BLACK SEMI-GLOSS – This is a dual color product.
-Dark gray-black but with a slight sheen.
+GRAYISH-BLACK SEMI-GLOSS – Dark gray-black with a slight sheen.
 Also may be called Gray-Black Satin.
-This color is also popular in closely matching the older Colt AR-15 (model SP1) and M-16A1 but when a slight amount of gloss sheen is desired.
-When desired, if the curing temperature and bake time are modified a slight green hue/tint can be produced to replicate the greenish color of old Parkerized U.S. Military rifles resulting from them being stored in Cosmoline.
+This color is also closely matching the older Colt AR-15 (model SP1) and M16-A1 when a slight amount of gloss sheen is desired.

 GRAY FLAT – Gray Flat is one shade lighter than Gray-Black Flat.
 The older Colt AR-15 and M16 colors varied slightly from one production to another.
 Gray Flat is a slightly lighter variation.
 Gray Flat examples can also be seen in some WWI and WWII firearms.